Unexplained Fatigue, Weight Gain, Dry Skin and More?

 The symptoms of both conditions are similar, but hypothyroidism tends to be less severe.
 For example, people with hypothyroidism often feel tired and sluggish rather than having a racing heart, palpitations, anxiety, or irritability.

-In addition, some people develop a benign growth in the thyroid gland called a goiter.
-Goiters are swellings in the neck that enlarge because there isn't enough thyroid hormone circulating in the blood.
+In addition, some people develop benign growth in the thyroid gland, called a goiter.
+Goiters are swellings in the neck that enlarge when there isn't enough thyroid hormone in the blood.
 They can sometimes be painful and interfere with breathing.

 Goiters aren't dangerous, but they're best treated medically.
-If you have a goiter, it's important to see your doctor regularly to monitor how well it responds to treatment.
+If you have one, you must see your doctor regularly to monitor its response to treatment.

 Hyperthyroidism occurs when the thyroid produces too many hormones.
 It causes rapid heartbeat, irritability, nervousness, tremors, anxiety, insomnia, diarrhea, excessive sweating, and weight loss.
 Untreated hyperthyroidism can lead to heart problems, bone loss, and even death.